 This symposium invites academics, government and NGOs, community practitioners and industry, to network and come together for collaborative discussion on how we can build more inclusive cities.

 Organisers: Dr Kristine Aquino, University of Technology, Sydney and Dr Jennifer Cheng, Western Sydney University

 Professor Kevin Dunn, Western Sydney University

 Associate Professor Farida Fozdar, University of Western Australia

 Lisa Button, Centre for Policy Development and Community Refugee Sponsorship Initiative

 Nirary Dacho, Refugee Talent

-This event is hosted by the Migration, Ethnicity and Multiculturalism Thematic Group of The Australian Sociological Association, in conjunction with the School of Social Sciences and Psychology at Western Sydney University and the School of International Studies, Global Studies Program at the University of Technology Sydney.
+This event is hosted by the Migration, Ethnicity and Multiculturalism Thematic Group of The Australian Sociological Association, in conjunction with the Religion & Society Research Cluster and the School of Social Sciences and Psychology at Western Sydney University and the School of International Studies, Global Studies Program at the University of Technology Sydney.